stephenh/ts-proto/README.markdown

   The default behavior is `useMapType=false`, which makes it generate the code for protobuf `map<key_type, value_type` with the key-value pair like `{[key: key_type]: value_type}`.

+- With `--ts_proto_opt=useReadonlyTypes=true`, the generated types will be declared as immutable using typescript's `readonly` modifer.

 ### NestJS Support

 We have a great way of working together with [nestjs](https://docs.nestjs.com/microservices/grpc). `ts-proto` generates `interfaces` and `decorators` for you controller, client.
 For more information see the [nestjs readme](NESTJS.markdown).